 Agile has never been a cure-all panacea, and viewing it in this manner is destructive.
-However, if you can manage to dodge the endless stream of buzzwords and half-baked content marketing, you might find that agile is exactly the solution you need.
+However, if you can manage to dodge the endless stream of buzzwords, you might find that agile is exactly the solution you need.
 Or, maybe you won’t.
 You won’t know until you try, but even a failed transformation will encourage new ideas and help your team to grow.

 Jurassic Park lazily reimagined with buzzwords.